Lorti/manu.ninja/_posts/2016-07-31-simple-electron-gui-wrapper-for-a-command-line-utility.md

 });
 ~~~

-The renderer process collects data from existing form elements and submits it via an event to the main process.
+The renderer process collects data from all existing form elements and submits it via an event to the main process.
 I have skipped the selection of DOM elements -- they are referenced in the `buttons` and `inputs` objects.
-Have a look at the [Sprite Animation Generator](https://github.com/karriereat/sprite-animation-generator) repository for the full source code.
+Please have a look at the [Sprite Animation Generator](https://github.com/karriereat/sprite-animation-generator) repository on GitHub for the full source code.

 ~~~
 const { ..., ipcRenderer } = require('electron');